corintio/plexflix/README.md

   plex:
     network_mode: host
 ```
-Remove this after the plex server is properly configured and claimed, or else the other apps
+Remove this override after the plex server is properly configured and claimed, or else
-won't be able to communicate with it
+the other apps won't be able to communicate with it

 ## Transmission + VPN
-See https://github.com/haugene/docker-transmission-openvpn for details on how to configure the VPN
+See https://github.com/haugene/docker-transmission-openvpn for details on how to
-access.
-If you are using a custom VPN, copy your VPN Config to `/config/vpn`
+configure the VPN access.
+If you are using a custom VPN, copy your VPN Config
+to `/config/vpn`

 ## Borgmatic (backup)
 Before borgmatic can do its magic, you need to create a new repository.
-Make sure to set your
+Make sure to set
-password in `/config/borgmatic/config.yml` first (see "Configure your environment" above)
+your password in `/config/borgmatic/config.yml` first (see "Configure your environment"
+above)

 To simplify access to your backups, create the following aliases in our `.bashrc`:
 ```